theandrew168/sbs-website/content/blog/device-ownership-introduction.md

 * *This meeting room isn't working.
 Let's try to schedule a different one.*
 * *Just keeping refreshing the page until the content renders correctly.*

-Businesses and individuals lose countless hours to these types of problems every day but they are usually endured with a laugh.
+Businesses and individuals lose countless hours to these types of problems every day but they are usually brushed off with a laugh.
 The stability of Windows is the source of many jokes.
 Backup plans are necessary for inconsistent meeting room reservations.
 Are these situations an inevitability of computer systems or has something gone wrong?

-### Some people say "yes!"
+### Some people see room for improvement
-Nikita Prokopov (tonsky) presents evidence for "industry's lack of care for efficiency, simplicity, and excellence" in blog post [Software Disenchantment](https://tonsky.me/blog/disenchantment/).
+In his blog post [Software Disenchantment](https://tonsky.me/blog/disenchantment/), Nikita Prokopov (tonsky) presents evidence for "industry's lack of care for efficiency, simplicity, and excellence".
-Casey Muratori argues that the interaction between software and hardware has the potential to be simplified in his presentation [The 30 Million Line Problem](https://caseymuratori.com/blog_0031).
+In his presentation [The 30 Million Line Problem](https://caseymuratori.com/blog_0031), Casey Muratori argues that the interaction between software and hardware has the potential to be simplified.
-Maciej Ceglowski describes how websites have gotten progressively larger and slower in his article [The Website Obesity Crisis](https://idlewords.com/talks/website_obesity.htm).
+In his article [The Website Obesity Crisis](https://idlewords.com/talks/website_obesity.htm), Maciej Ceglowski describes how websites have gotten progressively larger and slower.
-Jonathan Blow compares software development to a historical context of technological advancement in his talk [Preventing the Collapse of Civilization](https://www.youtube.com/watch?v=pW-SOdj4Kkk).
+In his talk [Preventing the Collapse of Civilization](https://www.youtube.com/watch?v=pW-SOdj4Kkk), Jonathan Blow compares modern software development to historical technological advancements.
-Lastly, Niklaus Wirth described causes for "fat software" back in his 1995 essay [A Plea for Lean Software](https://cr.yp.to/bib/1995/wirth.pdf).
+Lastly, in his 1995 essay  [A Plea for Lean Software](https://cr.yp.to/bib/1995/wirth.pdf), Niklaus Wirth describes causes for "fat software".

 ### What role does this series play?
 I agree with the analysis and opinions laid out by the individuals listed above.